zkinsk/Scott-Z/README.md

 This is my person portfolio showcasing the projects that I have worked on for the University of Richmond Coding Bootcamp

-It is building using HTML, CSS, Bootstrap, Javascript, Jquery and has a link to Firebase for collecting any messages folks may want to send me.
+It is built using HTML, CSS, Bootstrap, Javascript, Jquery and has a link to Firebase for collecting any messages folks may want to send me.